microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaDirectoryRoleDefinition.md

 ---
-title: Remove-EntraBetaRoleDefinition
+title: Remove-EntraBetaDirectoryRoleDefinition
-description: This article provides details on the Remove-EntraBetaRoleDefinition command.
+description: This article provides details on the Remove-EntraBetaDirectoryRoleDefinition command.

 ms.topic: reference